parnikajain/CS4100KAZ/README.md

 ### Notes
 - **Visualization**: The `--observe_only` flag lets you watch the trained agents in action without further training, providing insight into their learned behaviors.
-- **TensorBoard**: Use TensorBoard for a detailed view of training metrics, such as loss curves and reward progress, to evaluate the effectiveness of decentralized training.
+- **TensorBoard**: Use TensorBoard for a detailed view of training metrics, such as loss curves and reward progress, to evaluate the effectiveness of centralized training.